 - Sales teams that aim to sell more through better content and data accessibility

-At Elastic Path our Product Content Management capability offers many of the core features of a PIM solution including data consolidation, enrichment, organization, and syndication.
+At Elastic Path our Commerce PIM capability offers many of the core features of a PIM solution including data consolidation, enrichment, organization, and syndication.
 While it does not include robust workflow functionality, the core set of features are sufficient to meet the needs of many brands evaluating a PIM solution.

 Key Statistics and Additional Benefits of using a PIM

 PIM has grown rapidly over the past few years, and more companies are expected to adopt PIM in the future.
 Customers’ expectations for high quality, thorough, and accurate product information is expected to rise, and companies are investing in PIM to meet these demands.

 Furthermore, compared to IT-led Master Data Management (MDM) initiatives, implementing a PIM system is faster and more cost effective, simultaneously offering a myriad of measurable business benefits.
 Below are some statistics that highlight the growth of and key trends in PIM:

 - The PIM category has grown at a compound annual growth rate of 25.3%, reaching over $15 Billion dollars in 2021

 - The global PIM market is projected to reach $59.25 billion by 2027

 - Asia-Pacific is expected to exhibit the highest CAGR of 28.3%